jpedro/jpedro.github.io/stuff.md

 I know I would be a terrible manager.
 Because I'm fussy about code.
 A comma or a space out of place done by someone else is a like sand in my shoe.
-I might not remove it immediately but my brain _knows_ it's there.
+I might not remove it immediately but my brain _knoooows_ it's there.

 When you code, you have absolute control over every character you type.